bablokb/pi-btaudio/README.md

     git clone https://github.com/bablokb/pi-btaudio.git
     cd pi-btaudio
     sudo tools/install
-    sudo tar -xvzpf misc/bluez-alsa.armhf.tar.gz -C /

 The install script will

   - install prerequisite-packages (see list in `tools/install`)
-  - unpack a compiled version of bluez-alsa.
-    *This is not an installation, you must remove the files manually if you decide that you don't want/need bluez-alsa anymore*
   - create a sample `/etc/asound.conf` which will make your bluetooth-device the system-wide default audio-device
-  - install a watchdog-daemon which will autoconnect to the bluetooth-device configured in `/etc/asound.conf`.
-Note that this is not necessary for all bluetooth-devices, but some just don't automatically connect to the Pi.
   - install the utiliy-scripts `btaudio-connect` and `btaudio-disconnect` to manually connect and disconnect to the device